JoinedSenses/SM-LinkedList/README.md

 # SM-LinkedList
-Linked List implemented in sourcepawn
+Linked List implemented in SourcePawn

+Made for funsies.